sfu-ireceptor/turnkey-service/README.md

 An easy-to-install package containing:
 - a database
 - a web application exposing that database to the world using the [iReceptor API](https://github.com/sfu-ireceptor/api)
-- some command line tools to add data to the database
+- some command line tools to load data into the database
+- some test data

 ## Installation